 STEP 1: Center in your heart and just breathe.

 Stopping to pause and center is one of the best actions that you can take—no matter what you’re experiencing.
-And with all the stimulation in our technological age, it’s one we can often forget.
-Whether you feel the need to communicate urgently or you're just having a relaxing conversation with a friend, you will only effectively communicate if you connect to yourself first.
+And with all the stimulation in our technological age, it’s one we often forget.
+Whether you feel the need to communicate urgently or you're just having a relaxing conversation with your partner or a friend, you will only effectively communicate if you connect to yourself first.

 STEP 2: Check in with yourself: “What am I feeling and why?”